NuSTAR GO Target of Opportunity (ToO) trigger or

 and recurrence of transient behavior:

-Note that the majority of approved ToOs have response times within 1 week
+The majority of approved non-GO DDTs have response times >48 hours to 1 week.

 Target details